-- 7.1 The proposed development results in the loss of very few trees, none of which are of exceptional value. - 7.2 Some impact of root protection areas occurs to secure access roads.
-The impact has the potential to check the vitality of the nearby trees (again they are not of exceptional quality) but this also has the potential to deliver a diverse array of resources for biodiversity. - 7.3 Services and utility installation can be sited remote from trees but if they do need to be located within root protection areas specialist measures can be deployed for their installation to minimise harm to retained trees. - 7.4 Extensive new and replacement tree planting is provided as part of these development proposals.
-This net gain of tree cover within the site provides a material contribution to local green infrastructure. - 7.5 The application proposals recognise the important contribution trees make to the character and quality of built environments, and the role they play to help mitigate and adapt to climate change.
+- 7.1 The proposed development results in the loss of very few trees, none of which are of exceptional value. - 7.2 Services and utility installation can be sited remote from trees but if they do need to be located within root protection areas specialist measures can be deployed for their installation to minimise harm to retained trees.

+- 7.3 Extensive new and replacement tree planting is provided as part of these development proposals.
+This net gain of tree cover within the site provides a material contribution to local green infrastructure. - 7.4 The application proposals recognise the important contribution trees make to the character and quality of built environments, and the role they play to help mitigate and adapt to climate change.
 The proposals seek to retain existing trees, where possible, and integrate new trees in accordance with the requirement of local and national planning policy.